therapywindow/therapywindow.github.io/index.md

 ---
 layout: page
 title: Effy West
+navtitle: about
+description: Counselling and psychotherapy in London
 ---

-## Counselling and psychotherapy in London

 I’m a psychodynamic therapist and counsellor who has experience in working with the LGBTQ community, mental health problems, and complex trauma.
 I am particularly interested in how we relate to one another and the histories we bring to relationships.